caitlincoffey/Movement-Synthesizer/index.md

 # About The Project

-Imagine having a new musical instrument easily acessible from your phone that encourages movement, different dance moves, and a love for experimentation.
+Imagine having a new musical instrument easily accessible from your phone that encourages movement, different dance moves, and a love for experimentation.
 Our project idea aims to fulfill this part of people’s lives by taking accelerometer data from a smartphone and manipulating these incoming signals to produce vibrant, unique music relative to the person’s movement.

 # Why Create Music from Movement?